terascope/teraslice/docs/api.md

 }
 ```

-#### POST /v1/jobs/{jobId}/_pause
+### POST /v1/jobs/{jobId}/_pause

-issues a pause command, this will prevent the execution controller from invoking slicers and also prevent the allocation of slices to workers, marks the job execution context state as paused
+Issues a pause command, this will prevent the execution controller from invoking slicers and also prevent the allocation of slices to workers, marks the job execution context state as paused.

-USAGE:
+**USAGE:**

 ```sh
 $ curl -XPOST 'localhost:5678/v1/jobs/5a50580c-4a50-48d9-80f8-ac70a00f3dbd/_pause'